FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name | description | data type
 -----|-------------|----------
-original | The original value of the date as supplied by the contributor. | string formal | The formal value of the date, formatted per GEDCOM X Date Format specification. | string
+original | The original value of the date as supplied by the contributor. | string formal | The standardized [formal value](#formal-values) of the date, formatted per GEDCOM X Date Format specification. | string

 <a id="conclusion-place"/>